 - Spend time as a couple at the beginning or end of the day thanking God for the time he took to create the world and for loving women and men so deeply that he made us in his image.
 Thank God also for the gift of companionship with him and with each other, and pray together about how to respect, honour and listen to each other. - 2.
-Discuss as a couple the importance of a consensual sexual relationship and the importance of companionship as God intended in marriage. - Reflect together on what being a good steward means for intentionally planning for your children.
+Discuss as a couple the importance of a consensual sexual relationship and the importance of companionship as God intended in marriage. - 3.
+Reflect together on what being a good steward means for intentionally planning for your children.
 Discuss together some of the reasons why it is important to plan your family, that you learned through this reflection. - 4.
 Reflect on how you can spread the news within your congregation on the importance of companionship, healthy consensual sexual relationships, and intentionally planning for the number of children you have as a couple.
 Think of three steps you can commit to, and share them with someone else.

 - Explain to the group that this week we have discussed a biblical perspective on stewardship and shared decision-making about child spacing within a couple.
-In the next session we will discuss the importance of men and women supporting each other to have a safe pregnancy and to raise their children together with care. - Inform the participants that a family planning service provider from a local health facility will be coming to the next session to deliver a health talk on child spacing methods for one hour.
-They will also hand out referral cards that you can use to access further counselling at the local clinic.
+In the next session we will discuss the importance of men and women supporting each other to have a safe pregnancy and to raise their children together with care. - Inform the participants about what you have planned for next week, for example if they will hear a health talk from a family planning provider, and let them know that you will share information on how to access further counselling at local clinics.

-WEEK 8: MEN'S INVOLVEMENT IN POSITIVE PARENTING & HEALTH TALK
+WEEK 8: MEN'S INVOLVEMENT IN POSITIVE PARENTING